Community West Banc.

 if spread income weakens, non-interest income at $43.3M is too small to fully bail out the quarter.

-earnings can still surprise you
+Earnings can still surprise you

 earnings predictability is 45/100.
 That is low for a stock many readers will mentally file under quiet regional bank.